Swatarcommon/Swatarcommon/README.md

 ## I'm a Student, Developer and Meme_lov3r!

 - 🔭 I’m currently not workin :C
-- 🌱 I’m currently learning everything 🦍
+- 🦍 I’m currently learning everything
-- 🐦 I'm looking for an ASP.NET developer position on your team😎
+- 🐦 I'm looking for an ASP.NET developer position on your team

 ### Languages, Technologies and Tools: